- What is draining my jeep battery?

 A short circuit may cause excessive current draw and drain your battery.
 Check the charging system for a loose or worn-out alternator belt, problems in the circuit (loose, disconnected or broken wires), or a failing alternator.
 Engine operation problems can also cause excessive battery drain during cranking.

-Why does my jeep keep dying?
+Why does my battery keep dying parasitic draw?

 How can I tell if my radio is draining my battery?